Ofsted’s renewed approach to education inspections (England)

 Evaluation areas

 Early years providers will be inspected against seven evaluation areas which align with the early years foundation stage (EYFS) statutory framework.
-The Early years inspection toolkit sets out the areas that will be evaluated and graded on inspections and outlines how an inspector will consider the evaluation areas in different types of provision type, for example childminders, out-of-school providers and providers with no children on roll.
+The Early years inspection toolkit sets out the areas that will be evaluated and graded in inspections and outlines how an inspector will consider the evaluation areas in different types of provision, for example childminders, out-of-school providers and providers with no children on roll.
 You should take some time to read the full toolkit as it can also be used by leaders to support self-evaluation and continuous improvement.

-Here are the details the evaluation areas, what they consider and what Ofsted will recognise and consider in childminder settings.
+Here are the details of the evaluation areas, what they consider and what Ofsted will recognise and consider in childminder settings.

 Safeguarding